AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

 Quick Start
 ===========

 We use the MNIST Addition task as a quick start example.
-In this task, the inputs are pairs of MNIST handwritten images, and the outputs are their sums.
+In this task, pairs of MNIST handwritten images and their sums are given, alongwith a domain knowledge base which contain information on how to perform addition operations.
+Our objective is to input a pair of handwritten images and accurately determine their sum.
 Refer to the links in each section to dive deeper.

 Working with Data
 -----------------